kapouer/matchdom/README.md

 Repeats selected range for each item in the value.

-The selected range is:

-- set by `at:range` filter if called before repeat
-- or defaults to `at:*` (the most common case).
+The selected range must be set using `at` filter; if not, the selected range will default to `at:*`.

 The keys in each item become available in the scope of each repeated range.